GHG Emissions Takeaways

 Agricultural Emissions

-In the U.S., emissions from on-farm agriculture are 9.4% of total U.S. emissions (~10% including on-farm fuel and electric use).
+In 2023, U.S. GHG emissions from on-farm agriculture were 10.5% of total U.S. emissions, including on-farm fuel and electric use.

-– CH4 from enteric fermentation and the handling of manure on factory farms.
+N2O is mostly generated from chemical fertilizers and manure on crops and grazing land; CH4 is from enteric fermentation and the handling of manure on factory farms.

 Animal Ag Emissions